jina-ai/docs/chapters/tutorials/index.rst

 For more information on what the Flow is doing, specially in `f.use_rest_gateway(args.port_expose)` and `f.block()` check our `cookbook <https://github.com/jina-ai/jina/blob/master/.github/2.0/cookbooks/Flow.md>`_

-Ok, so it seems that we have work done already.
+Ok, so it seems that we have plentf of work done already.
 If you run this you will see a new tab in your browser open, and there you will have a text box ready for you to input some text.
 However, if you try to enter anything you won't have any results.
 This is because we are using very dummy Executors.
 Our `MyTransformer` and `MyIndexer` aren't actually doing anything.
 So far they only print a line when they are called.
 So we need real `Executors`.

 This has been already plenty of new information you've learned so far, so we won't go into `Executors` today, instead you can copy-paste the ones we are using for `this example <https://github.com/jina-ai/jina/blob/master/jina/helloworld/chatbot/executors.py>`_.
 The important part for you to understand is that it's here where you'll define exactly what you want your `Executors` to do.
 It can be something as simple as printing a line as we did today.
 Or something more complex as in the example.